DataMX/GettingandCleaningData/CodeBook.md

 10) Generate new table containing means of each column by "SubjectID" and by "ActivityType"  This step used chaining and dplyr to group the data by SubjectId and by ActivityType and then calculated the mean of each column.
 (Instruction Step 5)

 11) Write out table to *GettingandCleaningData.txt* in "UCI HAR Dataset" directory.
+(Instruction Step 5 for upload to Coursera)
 Table can be read with 'read.table("GettingandCleaningData.txt", header = TRUE)'